The States as a Laboratory: Legal Innovation and State Competition for Corporate Charters, 23 Yale Journal on Regulation 209 (2006)

 Date of Authorship for this Version

 Romano, Roberta, "The States as a Laboratory: Legal Innovation and State Competition for Corporate Charters" (2006).
 Faculty Scholarship Series.
-Paper 1918.
+1918.